Stanley Williams: Appeals

 Also during this period, the media, community organizations, and relatives of the victims were speaking out.
 In mid-November 2005, talk show hosts John and Ken of the John and Ken Show on Clear Channel's KFI radio in Los Angeles started a "Tookie Must Die (For Killing Four Innocent People)" hour on their show daily until the execution of Williams.
 During the hour, they interviewed advocates of both sides of the issue and expressed their support for the impending execution.
 Many anti-death penalty and civil rights organizations around the country organized activist campaigns to stop the execution, including the Campaign to End the Death Penalty, the NAACP, A.N.S.W.E.R., and others.
 Williams's friend, co-author, and political collaborator, Barbara Becnel, helped to spearhead much of the organizing.
 Celebrities also joined to stop the execution, including Snoop Dogg, who appeared at a clemency rally wearing a shirt advertising the Save Tookie website and performed a song he had written for Williams.
 Jamie Foxx, noting that Williams' execution date was his birthday, publicly stated that the only birthday present he wanted was clemency for Williams.
-Other prisoners were also involved in activism to save Williams's life, including Tony Ford, whose death sentence in a disputed case was indefinitely stayed, who helped organize a prisoners strike in Texas protesting the execution.
+Other prisoners were also involved in activism to save Williams's life, including Tony Ford, whose death sentence in a disputed case was indefinitely stayed, who helped organize a prison strike in Texas protesting the execution.
 On November 29, 2005, the American Civil Liberties Union of Northern California announced that more than 175,000 Californians had signed a petition requesting the temporary suspension of executions in California until the California Commission on the Fair Administration of Justice could complete its study, due for December 31, 2007.
 The "California Moratorium on Executions Act", A.B.1121, was scheduled to have its first hearing in January 2006.
 Press conferences and rallies in more than a dozen California cities called for a halt to all executions.
 They asked Governor Schwarzenegger to commute Williams' death sentence to life without parole.

 On December 8, 2005, Lora Owens, the stepmother of Albert Owens, made a statement expressing her opinion of Stanley Williams: "I think he [Williams] is the same cold-blooded killer that he was then and he would be now if he had the opportunity again."
 Owens' two daughters, who were 8 and 5 years old when their father was murdered, also opposed clemency and recalled that they were shocked when they had learned that their father's murderer was nominated for a Nobel Peace Prize.
 By contrast, on December 9, 2005, Linda Owens, Albert Owens' widow, stated support of Williams' efforts to bring an end to gang violence and his call for peace between gangs: "I, Linda Owens want to build upon Mr. Williams' peace initiative.
 I invite Mr. Williams to join me in sending a message to all communities that we should all unite in peace.
 This position of peace would honor my husband's memory and Mr. Williams' work."